dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Read technology news from Product Hunt

 - [HEXAGONMI](#hexagonmi)
-  - Fixed a bug reltaed with CopyForm to enforce ID matching
+  - Fixed a bug related with CopyForm to enforce ID matching
   - Checked in new get and set record path for testing
   - Investigated the bug #31247 related with Pilot Hole definition in Process Setup